 A number of wellbeing resources are available for staff on the WCHN COVID-19 SharePoint site.

 Working from home and ICT links

-WCHN staff who have a valid HAD logon (email address and password) can access their work emails through an internet browser via the Outlook Web Access (OWA) email interface.
+WCHN staff who have a valid work email address can access their work emails through an internet browser via the Outlook Web Access (OWA) email interface.

 Multi-factor authentication (MFA) for Microsoft 365 is required when working remotely on a personal device but not connected via SA Health’s VPN.